- Welcome to OKC

 A Good Egg contributing to OKC’s vibrant food scene

 Nearly 15 years ago, Keith Paul and his wife Heather ventured into Oklahoma City’s restaurant scene with the opening of Cheever’s Café at NW 23 and Hudson.

 They loved the older Heritage Park and Mesta Park neighborhoods nearby, and they continue to love going into the city’s older buildings and converting them to viable businesses.
-Among their most recent projects was turning the ground floor of The Braniff, a brick-and-limestone building built in 1923, into the now-popular café and bakery Kitchen 324 downtown.
+One of their projects was turning the ground floor of The Braniff, a brick-and-limestone building built in 1923, into the now-popular café and bakery Kitchen 324 downtown.

 “We just kind of learned by trial and error,” Keith Paul said.
 “We’ve had great success being part of that urban growth.”

 Today, the Pauls have expanded their restaurant offerings under the umbrella of A Good Egg Dining Group, to include some of Oklahoma City’s most popular restaurants.
 In addition to Cheever’s and Kitchen 324, the list includes: